jdbean/blog-mirror/_posts/2018-05-08-Unintended-Consequences.md

 > [a]void exposing numerical/sequential record IDs in URLs, form HTML source and APIs.
 Consider using slugs (A.K.A. friendly IDs, vanity URLs) to identify records instead of numerical IDs […].

-Lend-a-Friend assigns users an ID by incrementing a simple counter and user’s ID can be found in URLs and in HTML source.
+Lend-to-Friend assigns users an ID by incrementing a simple counter and user’s ID can be found in URLs and in HTML source.
 As a result, if my application were released into production it would leak information such as my total number of users and my application’s user growth rate to competitors.
 Perhaps exposing user number and growth-rate isn’t a problem that matters for my application, but if I’m hadn't been aware that I had a leak in the first place, I can’t make an informed decisions about whether or not it is worth it to me to fix.

 # Final Thoughts